 For AIDS continuous submission applications, use Forms-C when you submit your application on or before May 23, 2016 (note this is an earlier cut-off than standard).
 AIDS continuous submission applications submitted on or before May 23, 2016 will go to the October 2016 advisory council round.
 Applications submitted after that time must use Forms-D and will be assigned to the January 2017 advisory council round.

 Applicants who submit late applications must use the application forms appropriate for the on-time due date.
-If the intended due date is before January 25, 2018 use FORMS-D; if on or after January 25, 2018 use FORMS-E.
+If the intended due date is on or before January 24, 2023 use FORMS-G; if on or after January 25, 2023 use FORMS-H.

-For example, if you are submitting late to an announcement with a due date of January 19, 2018, then you must use FORMS-D application forms during the two-week late window of consideration (even if submitting between January 25 and February 1).
+For example, if you are submitting late to an announcement with a due date of January 21, 2023, then you must use FORMS-G application forms during the two-week late window of consideration (even if submitting between January 25 and February 8).

 The rigor and transparency policy applies to any grant that funds research or training in research; grants that support other activities (e.g. shared equipment, construction, etc.) do not need to address rigor and transparency.
 The policy applies to most research grants and career development awards as of applications submitted for January 25, 2016 and beyond.
-It applies to training grants and fellowships as of May 25, 2016 and beyond.
-Specific exceptions to the rigor and transparency policy are listed in the Research (NOT-OD-16-011) and Career Development (NOT-OD-16-012) Guide notices and will be included in future fellowship and training notices.
+It applies to training grants and fellowships as of May 25, 2020 and beyond.
+Specific exceptions to the rigor and transparency policy are listed in the Research (NOT-OD-16-011 and NOT-OD-18-228), and the Research Training, Fellowship, and Career Development (NOT-OD-16-012, NOT-OD-20-033, and NOT-OD-20-090) Guide notices.

-Training grant applications will be expected to include a formal plan for training in rigor and transparency beginning with applications submitted for the May 25, 2016 due date and beyond.
-The new section will be reviewed under a new additional review criterion that will contribute to the overall impact score.
-An NIH Guide Notice with further details will be published in the fall of 2015.
+Training grant applications will be expected to include a formal plan for training in rigor and transparency beginning with applications submitted for the May 25, 2020 due date and beyond.
+The Program Plan section of the application will be expected to include a description of how the program and faculty will provide training in rigorous research design and relevant data science and quantitative approaches.
+Please see NOT-OD-20-033 and NOT-OD-20-090for reference.

 Three elements of the policy (scientific premise, scientific rigor, and relevant biological variables such as sex) should be addressed within the Research Strategy section, as these elements are integral to the research plan.
 Since scientific premise will be reviewed and scored as part of the Significance review criterion, it is suggested that applicants address premise as part of their corresponding Significance section in the research strategy.
 Scientific rigor and relevant biological variables will be reviewed and scored as part of the Approach review criterion.